TheCrypticMusic/CLIAlgorithms/README.md

-# CLIAlgorithms
+CLIAlgorithms

-CLI application that takes the user through algorithms in a step-by-step manner via the CLI.
-This is mainly used as a learning platform for myself as I learn algorithms.
+CLIAlgorithms is a command-line interface (CLI) application that takes the user through algorithms in a step-by-step manner via the CLI.
+This application is mainly used as a learning platform for those looking to learn and understand various algorithms.

 Implemented Algorithms:

 Binary Search

-TO DO:
+Binary search is an efficient algorithm for finding an item from a sorted list of items.
+It works by repeatedly dividing in half the portion of the list that could contain the item, until you've narrowed down the possible locations to just one.

-Accept input from user
+Linear Search

-Allow user to input their own array numbers and target or use a random selection.
+Linear search is a simple search algorithm that searches for an element in a list by sequentially checking each element until a match is found or the whole list has been searched.